Young Americans Series: 1969–1970 Sunset homes in Livermore

 1970 newspaper ad for Sunset Homes’ Young Americans Series grand opening in Livermore

-From a February 1970 Argus ad—Masud Mehran’s “Homes for Young Americans” made their debut in Sunset East.
+From a February 1970 Argus ad—Masud Mehran’s “Homes for Young Americans” made their debut in the Sunset East neighborhood.

 The idea struck a chord.
 Sunset’s ads promised “style for young families” and emphasized open kitchens, flexible floor plans, and affordability.
 While the series debuted under the broader Sunset East brand, it was later known as the 700 Series, distinguishing it from the earlier 600 Series models built just a block away.